bufferOverflowsOP/Beluga-Whale/README.md

 ## API

-Velocity exposes certain APIs in order to allow developers to easily incorperate Velocity into their own projects.
+Beluga-Whale exposes certain APIs in order to allow developers to easily incorperate Velocity into their own projects.
 To learn more, check out the [API Docs](/docs/API.md).

 ## Deployment

 ### Quick Deployment Options

-Velocity currently does not officially support any quick deployment platforms.
+Beluga-Whale currently does not officially support any quick deployment platforms.
 Any issues regarding deployment on platforms such as Replit, Render, Vercel, etc. will be closed.

 ### Normal Deployment (Recommended)